shane-tomlinson/browserid-wordpress/readme.txt

 == Description ==

 [Mozilla Persona](https://login.persona.org/ "Mozilla Persona") is an open source identity system from the [Identity Team](http://identity.mozilla.com/ "Identity Team") at [Mozilla](https://mozilla.org/ "Mozilla").

-"*As a user of Mozilla Persona (BrowserID), you confirm your email addresses once.
-Then, you can sign into any web site that supports Mozilla Persona with just two clicks.*"
+More information on Persona can be found at [https://login.persona.org/about](https://login.persona.org/about).

-This plugin allows users to sign into your site using Mozilla Persona.
-A widget, shortcode and template tags are provided.
-Custom login and logout links can be created.
+This plugin allows users to sign up, sign in, and comment on your site using Persona.

-**Beta features:**

-* Submit comments with Mozilla Persona
+** Reporting problems: **

+Please report any issues on [GitHub](https://github.com/shane-tomlinson/browserid-wordpress/issues).

+** Beta features: **

 * [bbPress 2](http://bbpress.org/ "bbPress") integration: create topics / reply with Mozilla Persona

-** Reporting problems:**

-Please report any issues on [GitHub](https://github.com/shane-tomlinson/browserid-wordpress/issues).

 == Installation ==